pauloarchanjo/pauloarchanjo/README.md

 ###

 <p align="left">I am a programmer with a passion for technology and my goal is to become a Software Engineer.
-At just 19 years old, I'm from Campinas-SP and I've been dedicating myself to software development since I was 15 years old. 🚀</p>
+At just 19 years old, I've been dedicating myself to software development since I was 15 years old. 🚀</p>

 ###